 One of the first pieces of advice I give to my clients struggling with emotional eating or sugar addiction is to swap their sweet treats for something that they enjoy, yes, but that is more nourishing and less sugary.
 These low-sugar chocolate pancakes are doing exactly that.

 I made these pancakes during the first lockdown.
 With all the anxiety for the beginning of the pandemic, the little space to move and the inability to do the most basic things, it was easy to fall into unhealthy eating habits or using food emotionally, to soothe emotions.

 I am glad to say that thanks to my background training in health coaching this did not happen in my case, and actually I used the first lockdown as an occasion to optimize my metabolism creating what is called metabolic agility.( more of this in another post).

 READY-MADE CONFECTIONARY IS RICH IN HIGHLY INFLAMMATORY OILS + SUGAR

 When you prepare your food yourself you can not only choose how much sugar you use, if any at all, but also choose the quality of all the other ingredients.
 In this case for example, you can use organic flour, which does not contain the pesticide glyphosate, a known hormones and gut microbiome disruptor.

 Many ready-made foods, not only contain lots of sugar and refined starches, but they often have highly inflammatory vegetable oils, and a host of additives and preservatives of dubious source.

-The best benefit of these delicious chocolate pancakes, is that they have no sugar added, so they great for kids for example of those who want to limit their sugar intake.
+The best benefit of these delicious chocolate pancakes is that they have no sugar added, so they are great for kids for example those who want to limit their sugar intake.

-In any case if you chose to eat chocolate, my advice is to go for organic 70% dark chocolate, to avoid the extra-sugar and all the other fats and additives normally added to the most popular brands.
+In any case, if you choose to eat chocolate, my advice is to go for organic 70% dark chocolate, to avoid the extra sugar and all the other fats and additives normally added to the most popular brands.